WelcomeToThursday/WTT-Campaigns/docs/creator-tutorials.md

-# Season Creator instructions and tutorials
+# Campaign Creator instructions and tutorials

-Open **Help and tutorials** at the top of the Season Creator.
+Open **Help and tutorials** at the top of the Campaign Creator.
 It is available in the library and while editing a draft.
 Search for a section or a term such as **handover**, **variables** or **publishing**.
 Every editor section also has a collapsible **How to use this section** guide.

 Two walkthroughs run alongside the editor:

-- **Season basics:** create a practice draft, configure starting items and documents, add a battle-pass reward, validate and export.
+- **Campaign basics:** create a practice draft, configure starting items and documents, add a battle-pass reward, validate and export.
 - **Your first story quest:** create a chapter, a supply quest, a completion note and a trader conversation, then rehearse the complete loop.

 Use **Open [section]** to navigate, **Back** and **Next step** to move through the directions, or **Jump to step** to revisit a topic. **Pause tutorial** hides it; **Resume tutorial** restores the current step during the same editor session.
 Reloading the page resets the tutorial position.
 Steps are self-paced, not automatic checks of your draft.

 The tutorial never creates content or saves or publishes a pack on your behalf.
 Save your edits with **Save changes**.
-Use a practice draft to keep experiments separate from the season you play.
+Use a practice draft to keep experiments separate from the campaign you play.

 ## Your first story quest